anchorwrite/logosophe/BUILD.md

-# Build and Deployment Troubleshooting Guide
+# Build and Deployment Troubleshooting Guide - As Of Aug 2, 2025, 18:13 EDT

 ## Overview